indralukmana/school-of-solana-s7-program/PROJECT_DESCRIPTION.md

 - **Submit Plan**
   - A user can submit a valid plan to a vault with a positive SOL balance (above rent).
-  - Successfully stores the plan's data in the new `plan` account.
+  - Successfully stores the plan's data in the existing `plan` account.
   - The vault's status correctly changes from `Locked` to `Unlocked`.
 - **Withdraw**
   - The owner can successfully withdraw the available SOL from an unlocked vault.
   - The vault's balance is reduced to the rent-exempt minimum, and the owner's wallet balance increases by the withdrawn amount.
+- **Close Vault**
+  - The owner can successfully close the vault and plan account (both before and after submitting plan details).

 **Unhappy Path Tests:**